arielhr1987/leira-access/README.txt

 This is a plugin created to bring a clean and simple interface for Wordpress administrator and developer so they can create "members" website with just a few clicks

-The plugin provides action and filters so it can be extended by developers
+The plugin provides action and filters so it can be extended by developers.

 == Installation ==